Business Rates Relief

-- Premises with Rateable Value not exceeding £6,000 will continue to be entitled to 100% relief
+- Premises with rateable value (RV) not exceeding £6,000 will continue to be entitled to 100% relief

-- Child care premises with Rateable Value not exceeding £6,000 will continue to be entitled to 100% relief
+- Child care premises with RV not exceeding £6,000 will continue to be entitled to 100% relief.

-- For Child care premises with Rateable Value above £6,000 Rateable Value, and up to an increased upper RV limit of £20,500 relief will reduce on a tapered basis from 100% to zero
+- For Child care premises with RV above £6,000 Rateable Value, and up to an increased upper RV limit of £20,500 relief will reduce on a tapered basis from 100% to zero.

 However, under new rules, a ratepayer will only be able to receive relief for up to two premises in any single local authority area (child care premises and post offices are excluded from this restriction).
 In such cases the ratepayer must give notice of those hereditaments to the Council.

 Please note, premises occupied by ratepayers that are charities or non-profit making-organisations that are entitled to apply for mandatory or discretionary “charitable” relief, will not qualify for Small Business Relief.
 The business property must be wholly occupied to qualify for relief.